underscoreio/day-in-the-life/notes.md

 We're using a library which can automatically figure this out for us.
 But the principle it uses for this is a general one.
-So we'll recreate the basics here, because it's a pattern that appears again and again.
+So we'll recreate the basics here, because it's another pattern that appears again and again.

-In particular, we will create tiny building blocks, and combine them up into bigger things.
+In particular, we create tiny building blocks, and combine them up into bigger things.
-This is important, because writing small things tends to be relatively easy, which makes development easier,
+This is important, because writing small things tends to be relatively easy, which makes development easier.

-Let's say we have a value we want to turn into a valid JSON string we can send back to a web browser.
+We have a value we want to turn into a valid JSON string we can send back to a web browser.

 [maybe show json spec sheet from http://json.org/ ]